malcolmhutchinson/archaeography/static/manuals/tech/data_dictionary.md

     geolib_topomapfile

         Index to files associated with a topomap sheet.
+Tracks versions of the sheet.

     geolib_waterways